claudio1975/NLP_AND_INSURANCE/README.md

 Underwriting process can be improved by a better textual assessment.
 NLP can categorize patients diseases and retrieves the correlation between some symptoms and the likely cost of treatment for the Insurance Company.

-The goal of this project is to show the Natural Language Processing applications in Insurance by disaster tweets data set from Kaggle. https://www.kaggle.com/c/nlp-getting-started

 Topics showed are: